Patrick Henry (packet): Black '47

 In arguably the worst year of the Great Famine, on May 6 and again on September 7, 1847, the Patrick Henry, under Captain Joseph Delano, left the Burling Slip on South Street in New York and transported relief from societies in Brooklyn (primarily May 6 run), Albany, Rochester, New York, the State of Ohio, and Burlington, New Jersey, that included clothing, Indian corn, cornmeal, rye, wheat, peas, beans, flour, meal, barley, buckwheat, bread and pork, to Liverpool, valued at the time at $4,636.22 (May: $1,166.07; Sept: $3,470.15), today worth about $150,000, to be distributed by the Committee of Society of Friends in Dublin to the people of Ireland.
 The Patrick Henry under Captain Delano may have made her first humanitarian voyage in February 1846, when she was reported to carry "a very large cargo, principally of breadstuffs" to Cork, Ireland.

 The New York Herald reported that the PH arrived at Liverpool in May with the "largest cargo of biscuits yet imported."
 The HM Treasury, at the time, allowed "biscuits" to be imported duty-free, excepting "fancy biscuit" or "confectionery," but only until September 1."
 The September shipment is listed as containing the following: 2,143 bushels of corn; 25 bushels of rye; 290 barrels of meal; 96 barrels of flour; 34 barrels of meal; 5 boxes barley; 7 barrels of wheat; 51 barrels of rye flour; 3 barrels of beans; 1 barrel of peas; 14 packages of clothing; 192 barrels of corn; 2 barrels of pork; 8 barrels of sundries; and four packages of clothing.

 On July 27, 1847, the Patrick Henry commanded by Captain Joseph Delano arrived in New York with eighteen cabin passengers and 300 steerage passengers (no documented deaths) that included Michael Carolan (1844–1906), his father Thomas (1806–1870) and mother Elizabeth (1817–1875), and sisters Elizabeth, Catherine Bennett (1842-1908) and Annie (infant; died shortly after arrival).
 A 2021 essay on New England Public Media commemorated the crossing.
 The Carolans left their ancestral home in Light Town, parts of which are in the townlands of Drumbaragh and Balrath Demesne, on the border with Springville/Dandlestown, Civil Parish of Burry, which is three miles southwest of Kells.
 The population in Drumbaragh during an Gorta Mór plummeted 67 percent; in Springville, 54 percent, where there were fifty houses in 1841 and only eleven left in 1871.
 The family settled in Willow Grove, outside of Philadelphia, where six more children were born including Julia Ann Carolan Haughey (1849-1905), Thomas Spencer Carolan (1852–1915), Martha W. Carolan Guppy (1852-1929), Anna Elizabeth Carolan (1858-1930), Lydia Tyson Carolan Magargal (1862-1896) and Mary Emma Carolan Winder (1865-1927).
+The eldest son Michael moved to Fitzwatertown, Rowlandville and Franklinville.

 According to IrishCentral, a namesake and descendant from the U.S. returned to the ancestral home in 2020.